-A United Launch Alliance (ULA) Atlas V rocket will launch the USSF-51 mission for the United States Space Force’s Space Systems Command (SSC).
-Liftoff will occur from Space Launch Complex-41 at Cape Canaveral Space Force Station, Florida.
+A United Launch Alliance (ULA) Atlas V rocket launched the USSF-51 mission for the United States Space Force’s Space Systems Command (SSC).
+Liftoff occurred from Space Launch Complex-41 at Cape Canaveral Space Force Station, Florida.

 Go Atlas!
 Go Centaur!
 Go USSF-51!